Ben van Beurden: Career

 Van Beurden was scheduled to retire from Shell at the end of 2022.
 In January 2023, Wael Sawan succeeded him as CEO.

 During his tenure as head of Shell, the company was ordered by a Netherlands court to reduce its carbon emissions by 45% by 2030.
 Van Beurden described the ruling as "unreasonable" and said the company had no intentions to meet the court-ordered climate targets.
 At the same time, Shell's profits were rising sharply, the company raised its dividend by almost 40%, and kickstarted share buybacks worth $2 billion.

 He is a member of the European Round Table of Industrialists (ERT), and a board member of International Council of Chemicals Associations and the European Chemical Industry Council.

-Ben van Beurden received a pay package of £9.7m in 2022, up by over 50% from the previous year.
-The information was disclosed in the company's annual report and accounts.
-The pay hike came as Shell announced the highest annual profits in its 115-year history, at $39.9bn, doubling the previous year's total.
-The surge in energy prices following Russia's invasion of Ukraine was cited as the main reason for the record-breaking profit.
-The profits of energy companies have added pressure to tax them more as households struggle with rising energy bills.

-Mr van Beurden's pay package was criticized by human rights and environmental charity Global Witness, which called for a people-first windfall tax in the UK government's 2023 Spring Budget that includes executive bonuses.
-The UK Shareholders' Association also expressed concern that the pay package could bring the corporate world into disrepute.